 a.
 No ownership interest in any LLC in which the Tribe is a Member may be alienated unless approved by the Tribal Council.
 Further, no ownership interest in any Tribally-owned subsidiary LLC may be alienated unless approved by a duly adopted resolution of the board of directors of the parent Tribally-owned LLC or parent Tribal corporation.

 b.
-All interests in any Tribally-owned LLC shall be held by and for a Tribe, or in the case of a wholly-owned subsidiary LLC, by the parent Tribally-owned LLC or parent Tribal corporation.
+All interests in any Tribally-owned LLC shall be held by and for a Tribe, or in the case of a wholly-owned subsidiary LLC, by the parent Tribally-owned LLC or parent Tribal Corporation.
 No individual member of the Tribe shall have any personal ownership interest in any LLC organized under this part, whether by virtue of such person’s status as a member of a Tribe, as an officer of a Tribe’s government, or otherwise.

 15.05.
 Project Companies.
 Any LLC created pursuant to this Article, including subsidiary LLCs, may form or own interests or shares in partnerships, corporations, or other LLCs with other governmental or non-governmental entities or Persons under the laws of the Tribe or any other jurisdiction (“project companies”); provided, however, that the partial ownership interest in such project companies shall not diminish or affect the privileges and immunities of the Tribally-owned LLCs or Tribally-owned subsidiary LLCs created pursuant to this Ordinance.

 15.06.
 Purpose of Tribally-Owned LLCs.
-All Tribally-owned LLCs, whether directly or indirectly owned, shall state in their Operating Agreement the purpose of the LLC that relates to the overall needs, priorities, goals, and objectives of the Tribe’s government, including how the LLC will contribute to Tribal economic policy and further the goals of self-determination and economic self-sufficiency.
+All Tribally-owned LLCs, whether directly or indirectly owned, shall state in their Operating Agreement the purpose of the LLC that relates to the overall needs, priorities, goals, and objectives of the Tribe’s government, including how the LLC will contribute to Tribal economic policy and further the goals of self-determination and economic self-sufficiency as outlined in Article 1.02 c.

 15.07.
 Waiver of Sovereign Immunity.
 The Limited Liability Companies established under §§15.01 and 15.02 may only waive the privileges and immunities granted under §15.03in the following manner: